 to whom the 85-year rule applies

-and who have not taken out an Additional Pension Contribution (A P C) contract to cover the whole of the pension that would have accrued during the trade dispute period, or taken out an A P C or Shared Cost A P C contract to cover the whole of the pension that would have accrued during a period of unpaid additional maternity leave, unpaid additional adoption leave, unpaid shared parental leave or any other period of unpaid leave of absence with permission.
+and who have not taken out an Additional Pension Contribution (A P C) or a Shared Cost APC contract to cover the whole of the pension that would have accrued during the unpaid period.
 Compulsory employer contributions to a Shared Cost A P C are limited to cover a maximum period of 36 months.

 In addition, employers will need to provide details to the administering authority of breaks in membership due to: